cyberark/Accelerator-PAM-Onboarding/README.md

 Provider -> Provider: Create resource
-Provider -> Provisioner: Send Resource Details Provisioner -> ProvEngine: Send Resource Details ProvEngine -> ProvEngine: Store New Resource\ndetails in PAS Vault
+Provider -> Provisioner: Send Resource Details Provisioner -> ProvEngine: Send Resource Details ProvEngine -> ProvEngine: Store New Resource\ndetails in PAM Vault
 @enduml
 ```
 -->
 ![Scenario 2 Diagram](images/Scenario2Diagram.svg)

 There are 2 apps that comprise this demo, the "ITSM App" and the "Provision Engine."
 The "ITSM App" provides an intake form for an application developer to make a request for a resource.
-The "Provision Engine" will accept the request, call the Provider to request resources to be created, and then store the new resource information in the PAS Vault safe.
+The "Provision Engine" will accept the request, call the Provider to request resources to be created, and then store the new resource information in the PAM Vault safe.

 Under `cmd/toolshed` is the app that provides a web server app to provide the intake form and forward the request to the provision engine.